Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Gradual or Abrupt Departure

 Sometimes faithful members leave the church rather suddenly without any signs.
 However, sometimes members take a long time before they leave because they want to make the best decision according to God's plan for their lives.
-So, their leaving is gradual because they want to make sure they are doing the right thing.
+Their leaving is gradual because they want to make sure they are doing the right thing.

 Same Reasons in Different Churches